Greg Kotis: Other works

-He is also working on a sequel to the musical Urinetown with his theatrical partner Mark Hollmann titled Yeast Nation.
+He wrote a prequel to Urinetown with his theatrical partner Mark Hollmann titled “Yeast Nation (The Triumph of Life).”
+He is also working on a sequel to Urinetown called “Good Luck In Space” meant to close off the "Urinetown Trilogy.”

 Personal life

 Kotis married his wife, writer and actor Ayun Halliday, in 1995.
 They have two children, India (born 1997) and Milo (born 2000).
 They reside in East Harlem.
+They are co-founders of Theater of the Apes and perform in its monthly improvised bluegrass musical The Wayfaring Strangers.